mkielo3/inekf_demo/README.md

-# inekf_demo
-Port of https://github.com/RossHartley/invariant-ekf to Python.
+Single file implementation of the Landmark example of https://github.com/RossHartley/invariant-ekf in Python.